 Hiking in Yellowstone is a must-do on any trip to the park

 Tackling a hike in Yellowstone Park rewards you with jaw-dropping views of some of the most majestic scenery the country has to offer.
-Whatever trails you choose to tackle during your visit — whether it’s one mile long or ten — you’ll leave with a restored sense of wonder and a deeper appreciation of nature.
-From shorter, family-friendly jaunts to all-day peak bagging, here are some of the best hikes in Yellowstone National Park:
+Whatever trails you choose—whether it’s one mile long or ten—you’ll leave with a restored sense of wonder and a deeper appreciation of nature.
+From shorter, family-friendly jaunts to all-day peak bagging, here are some of the best hikes in Yellowstone National Park.

 1. Lamar River Trail to Cache Creek

-Lamar Valley is the place to be for wildlife viewing.
+Lamar Valley is one of the best places to see wildlife in Yellowstone.
 Like stepping into a scene from a classic old western movie, herds of bison roam through the wide sweeping valleys and the vast meadow expanses make it a prime location for spotting for bears, pronghorn, elk, coyotes and badgers; within the park, it’s the place to spot wolves.
 With such an abundance of wildlife in the area, stay alert and pack your bear spray.

 Hiking to Lamar River